richpl/PyBasic/README.md

 * Deletion of individual program statements
 * FOR loops
 * User input
-* Check PRINT without arguments and with a trailing comma
-* Bug check GOSUB with wrong jump target
 * Test calling a subroutine from within a subroutine

 ## Commands